AdobeDocs/campaign-classic.es-ES/help/workflow/using/heatmap.md

 Hay tres opciones disponibles:

-* **[!UICONTROL Aceptar]** : Al aceptar este acuerdo, autoriza a Adobe Campaign a recopilar sus datos y a transferirlos a los Estados Unidos para que puedan ayudarle en caso de detección de anomalías.
+* **[!UICONTROL Accept]** :: Al aceptar este acuerdo, autoriza a Adobe Campaign a recopilar sus datos y a transferirlos a los Estados Unidos para que pueda ayudarle en caso de detectar anomalías.
-* **[!UICONTROL Rechazar]** : Al rechazar el acuerdo, los datos no se transferirán, pero aún puede utilizar el Mapa de calor del flujo de trabajo.
+* **[!UICONTROL Refuse]** :: Al rechazar el acuerdo, los datos no se transferirán, pero aún puede utilizar Workflow Heatmap.
-* **[!UICONTROL No volver a mostrar este mensaje]** : Al hacer clic en **[!UICONTROL No volver a mostrar este mensaje]**, la ventana emergente dejará de mostrarse al acceder al mapa de calor del flujo de trabajo, pero aún está disponible desde el botón **[!UICONTROL Término de uso]**.
+* **[!UICONTROL Do not show this message again]** :: Al hacer clic en **[!UICONTROL Do not show this message again]** , la ventana emergente dejará de mostrarse al acceder al mapa de calor del flujo de trabajo, pero aún está disponible desde el **[!UICONTROL Term of use]** botón.

-Esta opción no es final, siempre puede cambiarla haciendo clic en el botón **[!UICONTROL Término de uso]**.
+This choice is not final, you can always change it by clicking the **[!UICONTROL Term of use]** button.

 ## Uso del mapa de calor {#using-the-heatmap}